 As detailed in a blog post by Google Stadia vice president and GM Phil Harrison, the company instead wants to focus on the development of its streaming platform as its tech has been proven to work.

 Therefore, the development of games is no longer a priority for Stadia.
 Rather, third-party games are its future, the recent release of Cyberpunk 2077 is one such example of a successful launch on the platform.

 "Creating best-in-class games from the ground up takes many years and significant investment, and the cost is going up exponentially," wrote Harrison

-"Given our focus on building on the proven technology of Stadia as well as deepening our business partnerships, we've decided that we will not be investing further in bringing exclusive content from our internal development team SG&E, beyond any near-term planned games."
+"Given our focus on building on the proven technology of Stadia as well as deepening our business partnerships, we've decided that we will not be investing further in bringing exclusive content from our internal development team Stadia Games and Entertainment, beyond any near-term planned games."

-"With the increased focus on using our technology platform for industry partners, Jade Raymond has decided to leave Google to pursue other opportunities," Harrison wrote.
+"With the increased focus on using our technology platform for industry partners, Jade Raymond has decided to leave Google to pursue other opportunities," Harrison added.

 In December 2020, the streaming platform was rolled out in eight countries across Europe - Austria, the Czech Republic, Hungary, Poland, Portugal, Romania, Slovakia and Switzerland.